amittell/roo-code-memory-bank/README.md

 **First-Time Setup Checklist**
 1. Create or Open a project directory in VS Code.
 (This is your project directory in VS Code where you want to use the Memory Bank.)
 2. Install the Roo Code extension from the VS Code Marketplace.
 (Ensure you have the Roo Code extension installed from the VS Code Marketplace.)
 3. **Configure Custom Instructions (Crucial Step):**  To ensure Roo Code and Memory Bank function correctly, you need to configure Custom Instructions in VS Code settings.
-This is a **one-time setup**.
+This is a **one-time setup**. **This crucial step ensures that Roo Code is properly instructed on how to use the Memory Bank system.**

     *   **Open VS Code Settings:** Click the **Prompt Settings button** (book icon 📖) in the top right of the Roo Code window, then go to `Preferences > Settings` (on macOS: `Code > Settings`), or use the keyboard shortcut `Ctrl+,` (Cmd+, on Mac).
         <br>